What’s the Difference Between CMMC 1.0 and CMMC 2.0?

-The CMMC requires the implementation of cybersecurity controls and procedures across a contractor’s enterprise network, infrastructure, and assets.
+CMMC 1.0, which was released in 2020, requires the implementation of cybersecurity controls and procedures across a contractor’s enterprise network, infrastructure, and assets.

 How Does CMMC Compare to NIST 800-171?

-The CMMC encompasses the security requirements for CUI specified in both the aforementioned DFARS and FARS clauses; however, the CMMC certification model does not allow for self-attestation.
+The intent of the CMMC was to encompass the security requirements for CUI specified in the DFARS and FARS clauses; however, the CMMC certification model did not allow for self-attestation.

-In order to become certified, DoD contractors will need to be assessed by a certified third party assessor (C3PAO) to ensure that the appropriate levels of security are in place.
+When CMMC was first put into effect in 2020, DoD contractors needed to be assessed by a certified third-party assessor (C3PAO) to become certified and ensure that the appropriate levels of security were in place.

 - Access Control (AC)